 Prostate Cancer Specialists in Los Angeles

-The expert urologists at Comprehensive Urology in Los Angeles are industry leaders in prostate cancer diagnosis and treatment.
+The expert urologists at Comprehensive Urology in Los Angeles are leaders in prostate cancer diagnosis and treatment.
 They operate on the philosophy that every patient is unique and one size does not fit all when it comes to treatment and care.

-Patients can expect individualized, comprehensive exams and evaluations to determine the treatment plan most appropriate for their situation.
+Patients can expect individualized, comprehensive exams and evaluations to determine the treatment plan most appropriate for their unique situation.
 Determining the right stage and grade of prostate cancer tumors is very important in devising an adequate treatment plan for each patient, and the state-of-the-art tools available at Comprehensive Urology help to yield clearer and more accurate results than ever before.

 This technological advance has been revolutionary.
-At the time of the biopsy, we can now see the lesions and accurately biopsy them.
+At the time of the biopsy, we can now see the suspected lesions and accurately biopsy them.
 This leads to more precise diagnoses and fewer repeat biopsies for patients.

 The following are some examples of how an ultrasound biopsy can easily miss significant prostate cancers: